mutopsy/coglyphr/README.md

 ## Overview

-`coglyphr` is an R package for computing the center of gravity (COG) of character-like binary images using various methods.
-It is useful for analyzing glyph structures in fields such as image-based research on cognition and perception.
+`coglyphr` is an R package for computing the center of gravity (COG) of character-like binary images using three different methods.
+This package provides functions for estimating stroke-based, contour-based, and potential energy-based COG.
+It is useful for analyzing glyph structure in areas such as visual cognition research and font development.

 The current version supports the following COG computation methods: